jwang1/androidTableLayoutImageViewFindChickInEgg/README.md

 4. ToDos:

    4.1 Add some menu for settings; or menu of taking screen snapshot, and share with other apps like wechat, QQ etc.

+   4.2 Here it goes, the randomization algorithm can be improved.
+Simply assign index (0, 1, or 2 randomly chosen) to that egg-with-chick;  and then the other two simply use the other egg-no-chick image.